noraabiakar/cnrn-arb-cell/common/readme.md

 Specifically:

   1. A flat morphology description that can be read and used 'as is' with no modification.
+  2. `defaults.json`: the default values for key parameters
+    - here we set the default values used by NEURON
+    - these values would be overriden in the cell model were appropriate
+    - celsius, capacitance, resistivity, ion species properties
-  2. A JSON file that defines the single cell model:
+  3. `cell.json`: defines parameters and mechanisms of the single cell model:
     - mechanism+paremeter distribution over regions
-    - elecrophysiological parametres (capacitance, resistivity, initial voltage (default and local)
+    - elecrophysiological parametres (capacitance, resistivity, initial voltage (cell-wide defaults and local)
     - ion properties (concentrations, reversal potential, reversal potential calcluation method) (global and local)
-    - global parameters like `celcius`.
+    - cell-local versions of values like `celsius`.
-  3. A JSON file that defines simulation properties:
+  4. A JSON file that defines simulation properties:
     - simulation duration and timestep
     - what to record (voltage traces, spikes)
     - how many instances of the cells to simulate